← writing

 the question for next time

-the feature map worked. but notice what it cost us: we had to know that ABA\cdot B was the right feature.
+the feature map worked — but only because we knew ABA\cdot B was the right feature.

 for XOR that's trivial — two inputs, one pairwise interaction to try. for our martians, we could guess HWH\cdot W. but for a real problem with a hundred measurements, the pairwise interactions alone number (1002)=4,950\binom{100}{2} = 4{,}950. three-way?
 161,700161{,}700. you're not hand-crafting your way out of that.